-MOTHER-readers have learned how to convert a washing machine into a cement mixer, a potter's wheel, or an outdoor shower.
+MOTHER's readers have learned how to convert a washing machine into a cement mixer, a potter's wheel, or an outdoor shower.
 Well, here's the latest idea for recycling this appliance: a homemade cider press.
-(See the Maytag cider press photos in the image gallery.)
+(See the Maytag cider press photos in the slideshow, above.)

 Converting a Washing Machine Into a Homemade Cider Press